tsilva/gymnasium-emulator/README.md

    This will create and activate the `gymnasium-emulator` Conda environment with all dependencies.

-4. Copy `.env.example` to `.env` and add your Hugging Face API token:
+4. Copy the example environment file and add your Hugging Face API token:

    ```bash
    cp .env.example .env